SCHD vs VYM: Comparing Two Popular Dividend ETFs

 Active investors typically use ETFs for trading purposes or to buy and hold indexes when they can’t access index mutual funds.

-For example, if you have an investing account with M1 Finance, you’d invest via ETFs instead of mutual funds.
+For example, if you have an investing account with an investing app, you’d invest via ETFs instead of mutual funds.
 If your account is with Vanguard, you may benefit from using the index funds VHYAX.

 Use the above resources to find the most up-to-date information regarding SWDSX vs VHYAX.